 Assessment and Reporting

-All parents are offered the opportunity of two parent teacher interviews (Oct and June).
+All parents are offered an invitation to two parent teacher interviews (October and February).
 We really value the support of our parents and parents are welcome to make an appointment to discuss their child’s progress outside these set times.
 A written report is issued in June each year.

 The statutory curriculum is supplemented by a wide range of activities such as: